 8. Finance report

 The Board received and noted an update from the Chief Finance Officer.

 The Board considered a proposal to undertake a ‘light touch’ effectiveness review in the current financial year, to be followed by an external review in the autumn of 2019.
 The Board was concerned that the last external effectiveness review had taken place in 2014/15 and agreed that the timing of the external review should be brought forward to as early a date as possible.

 The Board agreed that, in the interim, the recently appointed Company Secretary should continue to undertake the planned internal compliance review and should progress planned process improvements.
 In addition, the Company Secretary should use the opportunity of planned induction meetings with individual Commissioners to identify themes that would inform the external review.

-Company Secretary to circulate revised proposal to the Board during the week commencing 22 October 2018.
+Action: Company Secretary to circulate revised proposal to the Board during the week commencing 22 October 2018.

 11. Public Interest Disclosure Policy

 The Board approved the policy on the recommendation of the Audit & Risk Committee.